-We're really looking forward to spending some time with this bike!
+We've enjoyed spending some time with this bike!
 Building on the success of the CRF250L, the new Rally has upgraded bodywork for greater protection, more powerful brakes, larger fuel tank, new dash and shares the new switchable ABS.
-Tank range is estimated at an average 200 miles.
+Tank range is reliably at an average 200 miles.

 Honda says: The CRF250 RALLY is ready for weekend adventure, long distance tour or the daily commute, with long travel suspension, large-disk ABS brakes, excellent weather protection from the CRF450 RALLY-inspired bodywork and an impressive cruising range.
 Engine performance combines solid bottom-end torque with substantial top-end power.